 - 1 ½ tablespoons dried parsley or 3 tablespoons fresh

 - Salt and pepper to taste

 - 2 ½ cups uncooked egg noodles or other pasta

-- Add carrots and cook for 3 minutes.
+- Add the carrots and cook for 3 minutes.

-- Add celery and cook for an additional 10 minutes.
+- Add the celery and cook for an additional 10 minutes.

-- Add chicken, parsley, sherry and sea salt.
-Cook for an additional 2 minutes until chicken is heated through.
+- Return the chicken to the pot.
+Cook for an additional 7 minutes until chicken is heated through.